Local Network / Firewall Issues

 Have you manually whitelisted any IP addresses anywhere?
 If so, verify that all of the appropriate IPs are whitelisted, not just some of them.

 If your site uses a custom domain, you have two dedicated IPs that need to be whitelisted in your firewall.
-You can find your dedicated IPs by going to Settings > Integrations and scroll to Firewall configuration.
+You can find your dedicated IPs on the Firewall page of your site.
 If you have a custom domain, you also need to ensure that you are connecting to it, and not to [your_subdomain].files.com.

 If you do not have a custom domain, ensure that our main IPs on this list are whitelisted, not just some of them.
 There are quite a lot of IPs on that list (over 80 at last count) and you need to whitelist all IPs or else you will experience failures.
 If whitelisting that many IP addresses is a problem for you, the solution is to move to a custom domain.
 This will get you a pair of IP addresses you can whitelist.